billthefarmer/notes/src/main/assets/help.md

 `++underline++`, strikethrough using `~~strike~~`, YAML front matter, task lists using `- [x] task #1`, `- [ ] task #2`, superscript using `^super^`, subscript using `~sub~`.

+## Task lists
+To change the state of check boxes in a task list, switch to the edit view and tap on the box `[ ]`.
+The box will change state and the edit cursor will be where you tapped.

 ## LaTeX
 Notes doesn't support [LaTeX](https://en.wikipedia.org/wiki/LaTeX),